En Español

 Four Corners Food Coalition

-Support to for the development of a podcast and zine that highlight foundational stories of food sovereignty in the Four Corners region.
+Four Corners Food Coalition’s mission is to support equitable, community driven, and localized food systems.
+Wildseeds Grant funds support the development of a podcast and zine that highlight foundational stories of food sovereignty in the Four Corners region.

 Salinas, CA